Patrick-Sawyer/CV/README.md

 *Live Transmission Operator*

-- Various similar technical roles within broadcasting, including Lead experience.
+- Various technical roles within broadcasting.
+- Lead experience, often overseeing playout of over 100 channels.
 - Setting up and manning TV channels during live broadcasts.
-- Taking commercial breaks, adjusting playlist depending on the situation.
+- Taking commercial breaks, adjusting playlists depending on the situation.
 - Routing video feeds for live broadcasts.
 - Fixing any errors on air ASAP.
+- Recording of programmes from tape to servers, ready for broadcast.
+- QA / QC of material prior to broadcast.
+- Adding of dubbed audio to video assets.
 - Logging of issues.

 **Ascent Media** (November 2007 to December 2009)